Peggy O'Brien

-Peggy O'Brien Ph.D. is the founding director of education at the Folger Shakespeare Library and an internationally recognized authority in the teaching of Shakespeare and literature.
-She speaks and writes on teaching and learning with respect to Shakespeare and the humanities, and to K-12 classrooms.
+Peggy O'Brien is an American educator who is the founding director of education at the Folger Shakespeare Library and an authority in the teaching of Shakespeare and literature.
 She is a director of SAGE Publications, board chair of St. Coletta School in Washington, D.C. and past board chair at Trinity Washington University.
-She founded and directs the Folger Library's Teaching Shakespeare Institute, its Summer Academy for teachers and a number of other programs.
 She is general editor of the Shakespeare Set Free series of books on the teaching of Shakespeare.
 O'Brien is a resident consulting teacher at the Brooklyn Academy of Music and launched and published Shakespeare Magazine.
-O'Brien has worked in the service of education since 1969.
-She has taught English in District of Columbia public high schools, held the senior education positions in both public broadcasting and the cable industry's education foundation, and served on the leadership team of DC Public Schools.
-She teaches at Georgetown University and Trinity Washington University.
+O'Brien teaches at Georgetown University and Trinity Washington University.

 Education and early career

 O'Brien attended Trinity College in Washington, DC (now Trinity Washington University) and graduated with a Bachelor of Arts degree in 1969.
 The same year she began teaching high school English at public schools in Washington, D.C., where she continued teaching until 1975.
 In 1971, O'Brien graduated from The Catholic University of America with a Master of Arts degree.
 From 1973-1976 she served as the education coordinator of the Street Law Project at Georgetown University Law Center.
 She graduated with a Doctor of Philosophy degree from American University in 1993.